Mesothelioma Verdicts

 In 2002, one of the largest asbestos lawsuit verdicts in California was handed down when Alfred Todak was awarded $33.7 million.

-Todak, a former Navy electrician from San Francisco, was diagnosed with mesothelioma in 2001.
+Todak, a former U.S. Navy electrician from San Francisco, was diagnosed with mesothelioma in 2001.
 The defendant, Foster Wheeler Corporation, was responsible for manufacturing, supplying, and designing several components that contained asbestos, including insulation, gaskets, and boilers used by the United States Navy.

 Todak was exposed to asbestos at several different job sites while working for the Navy, including the Bethlehem Steel Mill in Seattle, and the Lockheed Shipbuilding and Construction Company, also in Seattle.